googleapis/genai-toolbox/docs/deploy/deploy_toolbox.md

    roles):
     - Create Service Account role (roles/iam.serviceAccountCreator)

-1. To deploy from source, you must have ONE of the following IAM permission:
+1. To deploy from source, you must have the following set of roles:
-    - Owner role
-    - Editor role
-    - The following set of roles:
-        - Cloud Build Editor role (roles/cloudbuild.builds.editor)
-        - Artifact Registry Admin role (roles/artifactregistry.admin)
-        - Storage Admin role  (roles/storage.admin)
-        - Cloud Run Admin role (roles/run.admin)
+    - Cloud Run Developer (roles/run.developer)
     - Service Account User role (roles/iam.serviceAccountUser)

 Notes:
 * If you are under a domain restriction organization policy